Appendix 3 Definitions

 Criminal networks

 Refers to a loose network of criminal associates engaging in criminal activities.
-This also includes relatively small groups that do not control territory and are not widely known by a name or with a known leader.
+This also includes relatively small groups that do not control territory and are not widely known by a name or do not have a known leader.
 Criminal networks are involved in illicit trafficking of commodities but do not have territorial control or any of the other defining features of mafia-style groups.
 In essence, criminal networks and entrepreneurs are defined by their failure to meet the defining characteristics of mafia-style groups.

 State-embedded actors